arav06/aws-ccp/Notes.md

 DynamoDB -> Serverless high performance NoSQL key-value and document database.
 Can store billions of records.
 Can be scaled to a great extent.
 Single digit millisecond read latency.
 The more pressure we put on it, the more queries continue, the faster it is.
 No management required.
 Cost effective.
 Can be made faster using DynamoDB Accelerator(DAX).
 It is a caching server that sits in front of DynamoDB which has sub millisecond read latency

+PartiQL -> Used to run SQL queries to perform operations on a DynamoDB database

 DocumentDB -> NoSQL document database.
 It is very similar to MongoDB

 Amazon Keyspaces -> Managed Apache Cassandra database.
 NoSQL key-value database.